Network Structure and Naive Sequential Learning: Introduction

 \section{Introduction}

-Consider an environment with a sequence of agents facing the same decision problem in turn, where each agent considers both her private information and the behavior of those who came before her in reaching her decision.
-For instance, when consumers choose between rival products, their decision is often informed by the choices of early customers.
+Consider an environment with a sequence of agents facing the same decision problem in turn, where each agent considers both her private information and the behavior of those who came before her in reaching a decision.
+When consumers choose between rival products, for instance, their decisions are often informed by the choices of early customers.
 When doctors decide on a treatment for their patients, they consult best practices established by other clinicians who came before them.
-And when a new theory or rumor is introduced into a society, individuals are influenced by the discussions of those who have already taken positions on the new idea.
+Additionally, when a new theory or rumor is introduced into a society, individuals are swayed by the discussions and opinions of those who have already taken a clear stance on the new idea.

-A key feature of these examples is that agents only observe the behavior of a certain subset of their predecessors.
-For example, a consumer may know about her friends' recent purchases, but not the product choices of anyone outside of her social circle.
-In general, each sequential social learning problem has an \emph{observation network} that determines which predecessors are observable to each agent.
-The observation networks associated with different learning problems can vary in density, extent of segregation, and other structural properties.
-Our main question is: how does the structure of the observation network affect the probability of correct social learning in the long-run?
+A key feature of these examples is that agents observe only the behavior of a certain subset of their predecessors.
+For example, a consumer may know about her friends' recent purchases, but not the product choices of anyone outside her social circle.
+In general, each sequential social-learning problem has an \emph{observation network} that determines which predecessors are observable to each agent.
+Observation networks associated with different learning problems may vary in density, extent of segregation, and other structural properties.
+Hence, our central research question: how does the structure of the observation network affect the probability of correct social learning in the long run?